 With one week left in the season, the NCAA brackets seemingly are coming into sharper focus.
 Jerry Palm of CBSSports.com and Joe Lunardi of ESPN.com each has lots of love for the Big Ten.

-The Big Ten Conference released its Men’s Basketball Players of the Week for Jan.
-16-22 action on Monday morning.
-See the winners and what they did to win the honors in this post.
+The Big Ten office released its latest Big Ten Players of the Week on Monday.
+See the latest honorees in this post.

 That gutty overtime win by Iowa at Penn State on Saturday likely sealed an NCAA bid for the Hawkeyes.
 So, after that two-game skid that saw Iowa lose at home to Minnesota and at Northwestern, the Hawkeyes have won four in a row, something an Iowa team hasn’t strung together since the 2005-06 season.
 Iowa improved to 10-6 in the Big Ten and 19-10 overall.
 It’s the program’s first winning Big Ten season since 2006-07.
 The Hawkeyes were 9-9 in each of the past two seasons.
 Iowa picked up its sixth win in the month of February, something that hasn’t

 With the penultimate week of the Big Ten regular season behind us, Tom Dienhart takes a look back at the best of the last seven days.